-For lunch, relax on the patio at Snowmass’ longest tenured restaurant, The Stew Pot, for soup, salad or a sandwich.
+For lunch, relax on the patio at Snowmass’ longest-tenured restaurant, The Stew Pot, for soups, salads, and sandwiches.
 Enjoy some downtime after lunch.
-Then, gear up for an afternoon at the Snowmass Recreation Center where the whole family can enjoy the facilities, including an outdoor heated pool, hot tub, waterslide, basketball courts, tennis courts and volleyball courts.
+Then, gear up for an afternoon at the Snowmass Recreation Center where the whole family can enjoy the facilities, including an outdoor heated pool, hot tub, waterslide, basketball courts, tennis courts, and beach volleyball courts.

 For dinner, head to The Artisan.
-Executive Chef Steven Sterritt showcases a seasonal menu to be enjoyed in the Colorado sunshine while dining al fresco on the secluded outdoor patio.
+Enjoy the Colorado sunshine while dining al fresco on the secluded outdoor patio.

 At night, head up to Elk Camp for Farm to Table Tuesdays.
-The dinner includes locally-sourced à la carte menu by Chef Bradley Murphy, local beer and distillery tastings, full cash bar, outdoor family activities and live music.
+The dinner includes a locally-sourced à la carte menu by Chef Bradley Murphy, local beer and distillery tastings, full cash bar, outdoor family activities, and live music.

-Dine at TORO for breakfast, located at the Viceroy Snowmass, where you’ll enjoy a traditional breakfast with Latin, contemporary fusion.
+Dine at TORO for breakfast, located at the Viceroy Snowmass, where you’ll enjoy a traditional breakfast with a Latin twist.